Four steps to successful substance identification

 - Search on ECHA's website using the "Search for Chemicals" tool in Information on Chemicals page to find if an EC or List number already exists for your substance.

 - It is common but not necessary to connect the chemical name to an inventory number, such as an EINECS or CAS number.
-Often this number will be present in the safety data sheet (SDS) or CoA.
+Often this number will be present in the safety data sheet (SDS) or certificate of analysis (CoA).
 You may want to get expert help to identify whether there is an existing inventory number for your substance.

 Once you have this information you need to translate it into the electronic format of a IUCLID dossier.